deckhouse/deckhouse/modules/040-control-plane-manager/docs/FAQ.md

    dhctl config edit provider-cluster-configuration --ssh-agent-private-keys=/tmp/.ssh/<SSH_KEY_FILENAME> --ssh-user=<USERNAME> \
      --ssh-host <MASTER-NODE-0-HOST>
    ```

+   > For **Yandex Cloud**, when using external addresses on master nodes, the number of array elements in the [masterNodeGroup.instanceClass.externalIPAddresses](../030-cloud-provider-yandex/cluster_configuration.html#yandexclusterconfiguration-masternodegroup-instanceclass-externalipaddresses) parameter must equal the number of master nodes.
+If `Auto` is used (public IP addresses are provisioned automatically), the number of array elements must still equal the number of master nodes.
+   >
+   > To illustrate, with three master nodes (`masterNodeGroup.replicas: 3`) and automatic address reservation, the `masterNodeGroup.instanceClass.externalIPAddresses` parameter would look as follows:
+   >
+   > ```bash
+   > externalIPAddresses:
+   > - "Auto"
+   > - "Auto"
+   > - "Auto"
+   > ```

 1. **In the installer container**, run the following command to start scaling: